Reliability, Availability, and Maintainability

-Subject Matter Expertise matters.
-Acquisition program offices that employ RAM Subject Matter Experts (SMEs) tend to produce more consistent RAM requirements and better oversight of contractor RAM processes and activities.
-The MITRE systems engineer has the opportunity to "reach back" to bring MITRE to bear by strategically engaging MITRE-based RAM SMEs early in programs.
+Subject matter expertise matters.
+Acquisition program offices that employ RAM subject matter experts (SMEs) tend to produce more consistent RAM requirements and better oversight of contractor RAM processes and activities.
+The MITRE SE has the opportunity to "reach back" to bring MITRE to bear by strategically engaging MITRE-based RAM SMEs early in programs.

 Consistent RAM requirements.
 The upper level RAM requirements should be consistent with the lower level RAM input variables, which are typically design related and called out in technical and performance specifications.
 A review of user requirements and flow down of requirements to a contractual specification document released with a Request For Proposal (RFP) package must be completed.
 If requirements are inconsistent or unrealistic, the program is placed at risk for RAM performance before contract award.